-Democrat Steve Bullock ends struggling presidential campaign
+Bullock becomes 3rd governor to drop presidential campaign

-HELENA, Mont.
-(AP) — Montana Gov. Steve Bullock announced Monday that he’s ending his Democratic presidential campaign, saying it’s become clear that he won’t have a shot at being his party’s nominee.

-The two-term governor and former state attorney general tried to make the case that he was the best bet to beat President Donald Trump because he was the only Democratic candidate to win in a state that Trump won in 2016.
-But he got a late start, announcing his candidacy in May and joining nearly two dozen other Democratic candidates competing for attention and campaign donations.
+Bullock, a 53-year-old two-term governor and former attorney general, had the textbook resume for primary success in past presidential elections.
+He’s a former labor lawyer and a gun owner whose governing record included expanding Medicaid in a red state.
+He touted across-the-aisle appeal, arguing he was the best bet to defeat President Donald Trump because he was the only Democratic candidate to win in a state that Trump won in 2016.

+But instead of following Jimmy Carter, Ronald Reagan, Bill Clinton and George W. Bush on the path from the governor’s mansion to the White House, Bullock sputtered.
+The crowded 2020 race has centered on national debates around Trump and impeachment, and the Democratic National Committee imposed tougher polling and fundraising thresholds to make the debate stage.
+Those thresholds favored those with national name recognition and established online networks, making it tough for Bullock and other newcomers to the national scene to get a toehold.

+Bullock was also hobbled by his late start, announcing his candidacy in May and joining nearly two dozen other Democratic candidates competing for attention and campaign donations.

+He struggled to raise money and register in the polls, managing to meet qualification thresholds for only one DNC debate, in July.

-“While there were many obstacles we could not have anticipated when entering this race, it has become clear that in this moment, I won’t be able to break through to the top tier of this still-crowded field of candidates,” Bullock said in a statement.
+“While there were many obstacles we could not have anticipated when entering this race, it has become clear that in this moment, I won’t be able to break through to the top tier of this still-crowded field of candidates,” Bullock said in a statement Monday.

 The governor said that he ran to win back places Democrats have lost and end the influence of “dark money” in politics.
 Those concerns have not changed, he said, but he leaves the race “filled with gratitude and optimism, inspired and energized by the good people I’ve had the privilege of meeting over the course of the campaign.”

-The 53-year-old struggled to raise money and register in the polls, managing to meet qualification thresholds for only one Democratic National Committee debate in July.

-He’s the third Western governor or former governor to drop out of the 2020 race after struggling to build a national profile and donor base against well-known alternatives like former Vice President Joe Biden and Vermont Sen. Bernie Sanders.
-Former Colorado Gov. John Hickenlooper dropped out in August to instead run for the Senate.
-His departure was followed quickly by that of Washington Gov. Jay Inslee, who is seeking reelection.
+Bullock flew to Iowa and notified his staff in person on Sunday that he was dropping out.

+Unlike Hickenlooper, who dropped out in August to instead run for Senate, or Inslee, who decided to instead seek reelection, Bullock did not announce plans for another campaign.

-Democrats had been pushing Bullock to give up his presidential bid and run instead for Senate, where first-term Republican Steve Daines is running for reelection.
-But Bullock has consistently and repeatedly said he has no interest in the Senate seat and that there are already strong candidates running against Daines.
+Term limit laws prevent him from running for governor again in 2020, and he has repeatedly brushed off Democratic hopes that he’d instead run for Senate against first-term Republican Steve Daines.
+Bullock has said that he has no interest in the Senate seat and that there are already strong candidates running against Daines.

-Bullock’s spokeswoman Galia Slayen reiterated that Monday.
+Bullock’s spokeswoman, Galia Slayen, reiterated that Monday.

 “While he plans to work hard to elect Democrats in the state and across the country in 2020, it will be in his capacity as a governor and a senior voice in the Democratic Party — not as a candidate for U.S. Senate,” Slayen said in a statement.